ayushedu/sparkvagrant/README.md

 # Installing Spark environment in Vagrant
-The goal of this post is to setup spark environment in vagrant environment, so that it doesn't corrupt of affect the base OS.
+The goal of this post is to setup single node spark cluster in vagrant.
+Vagrant will prevent the the base OS from getting corrupted.

 Vagrant is an open-source software product for building and maintaining portable virtual software development environments,[4] e.g. for VirtualBox, Hyper-V, Docker, VMware, and AWS.
 More information can be found on https://www.vagrantup.com/intro/getting-started/index.html